- Service Name - The name that will identify your service on the target machine to all the Windows API functions.

 - Allow the service to interact with desktop - The service is allowed to interact with the user by showing an UI.
 This option shouldn't be used for services that are installed on Windows Vista, because these services' version lack the ability to interact with the user.

-- Start Type - You have the following options to
+- Start Type - You have the following options to start a service:

 - Automatic - The service will start when starting the operating system.